markcheeky/slicetune/README.md

 </summary>

 [LoRA](https://github.com/microsoft/LoRA) is another popular alternative.
 Unlike *adapter-transformers*, it is not implemented as a fork of HF *transformers*, so avoids it avoids the issues mentioned above.
-Like *adapter-transformers*, LoRA modifies the model architecture by adding new layers, and you must account for it when you load a saved model or run inference.
+LoRA uses a similar approach to slicetune because LoRA layers can be also "fused" standard torch layers, keeping a finetuned model compatible with original model class.
+A quantitative comparison has not been done yet.

 </details>
 <details>